Best Cloud Gaming Services 2023

 Before we begin listing all the different cloud gaming services available, it may be a good idea to explain what these services offer and what you would get from them.

-By definition, cloud gaming is a direct stream of a video game from a PC/server directly to a user’s device.
+By definition, cloud gaming is a live stream of a video game from a PC/server directly to a user’s device.
 The stream can be accessed via various platforms such as phones, tablets, Windows, Mac, etc., depending on which service you have subscribed to.

 This is why cloud gaming is such an appealing idea.
 Users don’t require a high-end GPU, CPU, or any other hardware upgrades.
 All they need is to subscribe to any of the available cloud gaming services from their phone, low-end PC, or even console.
 It is also not expensive at all.